pedrocaixeta/infDB_fork_31mar/tools/_infdb-template/Readme.md

    ```

 2. **Customize configuration:**
-   - Rename `configs/config-your-tool-name.yml` to match your tool name
+   - Rename `tools/your-tool-name/configs/config-your-tool-name.yml` to match your tool name
-   - Update configuration values (database, schemas, logging)
+   - Update configuration values: schemas, logging, database connection only if needed
-   - `None` will be automatically adopted by settings defined in config-infdb.yml of infDB.
+   - For the database connection `None` will be automatically adopted by settings defined in config-infdb.yml of infDB.
 Replace `None` by actual parameters if you want to connect to remote database
    - for `output_schema` you need to use snake_case like "your_tool_name" since postgresql database naming convention does not accept kebab-case.

 3. **Replace placeholder "your-tool-name":**